Rue de Lille (Paris): Name origin

 The name recalls the heroic defense of the city of Lille against the Austrian army during the siege of 1792.

 History

-The street was opened around 1640 on part of the large Pré-aux-Clercs grassland – the name of which the current-day Rue du Pré-aux-Clercs bears in Saint-Thomas-d'Aquin – located on the territory of the Saint-Germain-des-Prés Abbey, under the name Rue de Bourbon in honor of Henri de Bourbon, abbot of Saint-Germain-des-Prés.
+The street was opened around 1640, under the name Rue de Bourbon in honor of Henri de Bourbon, abbot of Saint-Germain-des-Prés, on part of the large Pré-aux-Clercs meadow – whose name survives in today's Rue du Pré-aux-Clercs – on the territory of the Saint-Germain-des-Prés Abbey.
 At the time, it ended in the large meadow where driftwood from the Morvan was stored, running roughly in line with the Rue de Bellechasse.

 A Council ruling of 18 October 1704, prescribing the opening of the Rue de Bourgogne, also ordered that the Rue de Bourbon be extended to this new public thoroughfare.
 A letter patent dated 9 October 1719 ordered the continuation of the Rue de Bourbon from the Rue de Bourgogne to the rampart, but this project was never carried out.